 Conclusion

 This article has presented one way to build a digital scale.
 It also provides some insight into how these scales work.
-The components are easily obtained from our shop; however, Tacuna Systems also offers a full range of scales below, for those not inclined to build your own digital scale.
+The components are easily obtained from our shop.
+For a fun, real-world example of a similar scale, dressed up a bit to enable groundbreaking sea bird research, see Winging It: How a Tiny Scale Is Unlocking A Petrel’s Feeding Secrets.